rlalpert/scrapespeare/README.md

 { "Node": 1, "Rocks": 1 }
 ```

-In its current form, it will **overwrite** existing files if they have the nme of the output file.
+In its current form, it will **overwrite** existing files if they have the name of the output file.

 It also currently counts number frequency with word frequency.